WebDevTuts/shortness_of_life/README.md

 - You must not think a man has lived long because he has white hair and wrinkles: he has not lived long, just existed long.

 - Each of us could have the tally of his future years set before him, as we can of our past years, how alarmed would be those who saw only a few years ahead, and how carefully would they use them!

+- Life will follow the path it began to take, and will neither reverse nor check its course.
+It will cause no commotion to remind you of its swiftness, but glide on quietly.
+It will not lengthen itself for a king’s command or a people’s favour.
+As it started out on its first day, so it will run on, nowhere pausing or turning aside.
+What will be the outcome?
+You have been preoccupied while life hastens on.
+Meanwhile death will arrive, and you have no choice in making yourself available for that.